 - Don’t be so quick to clean up brush piles, the bees like them.

 - Pollinators also like to nest in shrubs, tall grasses and low-growing plants.

-If there are no puddles around your yard, be sure to provide water for the pollinators.
+During dry summer months, if there are no puddles around your yard, be sure to provide a water source for pollinators.
 I love this little butterfly feeding station and I’m going to use it for a little watering hole for the pollinators.
 This puddling stone for pollinators is cute too.
 Keep the water shallow for your little buggers so they don’t drown.